 That is all for today.

-Do you have any questions on the described process?
+Do you have any questions on Magento 2 Composer install or Magento Composer install?
 Please feel free to ask us in the comments section.